nonsense898/AbzTest/README.md

-# MyApp
+# AbzTest

 ## Description

-MyApp is an Android application that displays a list of users and allows you to register new users.
+AbzTest is an Android application that displays a list of users and allows you to register new users.
 It includes functionality such as network connectivity checks, real-time data updates, user list sorting, and animations.

 ## Features
   • The app follows a single activity architecture using a navigation framework, ensuring smooth transitions between different screens while simplifying lifecycle management.